 Within each row, you can add individual tasks (up to 5 in the free version) so you always know exactly what lies ahead.
 And to make sure no one misses that important location recce!

 StudioBinder has a few different payment plans to pick from ranging from both personal and company plans.
-Varying from beginner style packages to professional.
+Varying from beginner-style packages to professional ones.